Tomtss/partner-api-docs/checklist.md

 # Meetings (optional)
 We offer the partners to align on details with [counterparts](/poc/) in the following areas.
 Reach out to them if you want to setup a meeting.

-- Payment alignments
+- Payment alignments, recomended to do close to launch.
-- Customer support alignemnt
+- Customer support alignment, recomended to do half-way through the integration.
-- Engineering
+- Engineering, recommended to do after tests against API are perfomed.

 #  Launch activites